 The Geo-replication with Service Bus Relayed Messages sample demonstrates how to replicate relays.

-To achieve resilience against datacenter outages when using brokered messaging, the Service Bus supports two approaches: active and passive replication.
-For each approach, if a given queue or topic must remain accessible in the presence of a datacenter outage, you can create it in both service namespace.
+To achieve resilience against datacenter outages when using brokered messaging, Service Bus supports two approaches: active and passive replication.
+For each approach, if a given queue or topic must remain accessible in the presence of a datacenter outage, you can create it in both namespaces.
 Both entities can have the same name.
 For example, a primary queue can be reached under contosoPrimary.servicebus.windows.net/myQueue, while its secondary counterpart can be reached under contosoSecondary.servicebus.windows.net/myQueue.

 If the application does not require permanent sender-to-receiver communication, the application can implement a durable client-side queue to prevent message loss and to shield the sender from any transient Service Bus errors.